Television in Colombia: Digital television

-Señal Colombia —a state-owned channel— first made digital terrestrial television broadcast tests in 2006, in northwest Bogotá and downtown Cartagena.
-Transmissions were made in the three DTV formats (ATSC, DVB-T, and ISDB-T).
-Also the Chinese standard DMB-T/H was considered but couldn't be tested.

 On August 28, 2008, Colombia adopted the European digital terrestrial television standard, DVB-T using MPEG4 H.264 and a channel bandwidth of 6 MHz.

 On December 28, 2010, Caracol TV and RCN TV officially started digital broadcasts for Bogotá, Medellín and surrounding areas on channels 14 and 15 UHF using DVB-T h264.
 Señal Colombia and Canal Institucional started test digital broadcasts earlier in 2010.

 On January 9, 2012 Colombia adopted the latest European digital terrestrial television standard, DVB-T2, using a channel bandwidth of 6 MHz.
 The reneging on their earlier decision to use DVB-T meant that many early adopters were left with incompatible set top boxes and televisions.

 The transmitters in Bogotá and Medellín transmitted DVB-T2 and DVB-T in parallel (T2 started on 1 August 2012) for three years.
 DVB-T from these two masts was switched off in August 2015.
 The TV transmitters in Barranquilla and Cali were the first T2 only enabled transmitters; these started in May 2012.
 As with Barranquilla and Cali, all other masts will be DVB-T2 only.

 As of June 2020, there are around 40 state owned DVB-T2 masts (RTVC) and around 150 private DVB-T2 masts (CCNP: 149, Citytv: 1).

-DTH-Social (Direct To Home), a Ku satellite system using DVB-S2, is planned and will enable 100% geographic coverage.
-As of October 2024, it is not yet available.